-We opened in 2015 and our store is owned by At Home Furnishings.
-It was created to take the confusion out of buying a bed.
-Over 12 months of research went in to finding a select array of quality, British made beds and mattresses to produce a concise range of comfort levels and prices to suit most budgets.
-So next time when you walk in to a large bed shop and think “where do I start?” jump in your car and come and see us.
+We opened in 2015, over 12 months of research went in to finding a select array of quality, British made beds and mattresses to produce a concise range of comfort levels and prices to suit most budgets, so next time when you walk in to a bed shop and think “where do I start?” jump in your car and come and see us.
 Our friendly staff have all been trained by the Sleep Council and can show you a range of beds without the usual sales persons jargon that will suit “your” needs.

 In 1970, Dickens began aggressive TV advertising and, in 1976, ran the first 2 minute TV commercial (with a couple of guest appearance from Marcus Dicken at 6 years old), still a rare event today.